lentinj/ie-vm/README.rst

       #.
 Go to "Settings" -> "Device Manager"
       #.
 For each unknown device, right-click and select "Update driver"
       #.
 Select "Browse my computer for the driver software"
       #.
-Select the CD drive (D:), Windows will work out which driver within to install
+Select the CD drive (D: virtio-win-x.x), Windows will work out which driver within to install

 #.
 Disable Windows Defender AV: